Aerial view of a rural Prince Edward County property on private well and septic

 If you are moving to Prince Edward County from a city, there is a good chance you have never owned a home that wasn't connected to municipal water and sewer.
 You turned a tap, water came out.
 You flushed, it went away.
 Somebody else worried about the rest.

 In rural PEC, that somebody is you.
 The large majority of County properties outside the village cores draw their water from a private drilled well and treat their wastewater through a private septic system.
 These are not exotic or fragile systems, hundreds of thousands of rural Ontario homes run on them quietly for decades.
 But they are yours to understand, maintain, and inspect before you buy.
-This is the guide I wish every rural buyer read before they made an offer.
+This is the guide every rural buyer should read before they make an offer.

 5 GPM